andrewjscott/pands-problem-sheet/README.md

 > 116960

 ### Solution
+This task requires teh filename to be taken as an argument from the commandline, which can be done by importing the sys module and using sys.argv[14].
+As the program itself is in position 0, the line sys.argv[1] takes the next argument, ie the filename entered by the user, and stores it too a variable called filename.

+The task was ambiguous as to whether the program should count only the symbol 'e', ie only the lower case e, or if it should count all instances or the letter e, which would include lower case e and upper case E. As such, two functions have been included to cover both cases.
+The first counts instances of 'e' while the second counts instances of 'E'.
+The function imports the file called by the user and the count method is used to count the number of instances of either 'e' or 'E'[15][16].
+The returned values are converted to strings to be output to the user.

+If statements are used when returning the values to the user for gramatical purposes.
+Should either character only appear once, the singular 'time' is used, otherwise the sentence with say the character appear "x times".
+The variable total is the sum of the amount of lowercase es and uppercase Es, which is also returned to the user.

 ## Weekly Task 7 - plotTask
 > Write a program called plottask.py that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.